Go with this platform if you want to Get 2 free stocks when you open a Wealthsimple Trade personal account and deposit and trade at least $150.

 When searching for the best stock trading platform for you, ask yourself the following questions:

-I’ve found the best stock trading platform for me.
-How do I apply?
+I’ve found the best stock trading platform in Canada.
+How do I open an account?

 Once you’ve found the best stock trading platform to make online investments, it’s usually pretty easy to apply to open an account.
 If the platform is run by your bank and you can access online banking services, you can usually initiate or even complete the application process by logging into your online banking portal.
 If approved, you’ll likely be able to access online investment services through this portal as well.

 When applying for an account with an investment services provider, you’ll typically need to provide the following KYC (know your client) information:

 Once you’ve deposited funds into your account you’re ready to start trading.
 Note that a minimum deposit amount may apply.